koppen/redmine_github_hook/README.md

 Adding a Git repository to a project (note, this should work whether you want to use Redmine GitHub Hook or not).

 1. Simply follow the instructions for [keeping your git repository in sync](http://www.redmine.org/wiki/redmine/HowTo_keep_in_sync_your_git_repository_for_redmine).
- * you don't need to set up a cron task as described in the redmine FAQ
+ * You don't need to set up a cron task as described in the Redmine instructions.

 ### 3. Connecting GitHub to Redmine